hammamikhairi/sourcefuck/README.md

 # SourceFuck - The Ultimate Code Obfuscation Tool

-SourceFuck is a command-line tool that provides powerful code obfuscation capabilities, allowing you to make your Golang code completely unintelligible while maintaining its functionality.
+SourceFuck is a command-line tool that provides powerful code obfuscation capabilities, allowing you to make your code completely unintelligible while maintaining its functionality.
 It offers a seamless solution for obfuscating your code, ensuring that it becomes extremely challenging for others to understand.

 ![idk](./banner.png)